Sanrro10/JanuaryProject/README.md

 ## Dynamics
 - The game requires the player to use the basic mechanics with the correct timing to move forward to the level.
-- In order to find the path to reach the goal, the player would need to change the direction, colliding with non-letal walls.
+- In order to find the path to reach the goal, the player would need to change the direction, colliding with non-letal walls (walls without spikes).

 ## Enemies and Dangers
 Reaching the goal won't be a piece of cake.
 The player must evade triangular enemies and spikes present in the levels while taking care of not falling into the abyss.
 The player can find three types of enemies in the game:
 - **X Enemies**: These enemies can only move themselves horizontally.
 When thy reach at the end of their paths (at the end of a platform or when they collide with a wall), they turn around and walk in the invert direction.
 - **Y Enemies**: These enemies can only move themselves vertically.
 They have the same logic that the **X Enemies**, but with vertical movement.
 - **Z Enemies**: These enemies will be buried in the ground and will jump to try and hit the player when the character is near.
 The player will have to avoid them just by walking when they are at the highest point, this means, the player doesn't have to jump.
+These enemies will be slightly shaking in order to be noticed by the player
 These enemies need to be evaded in every ocasion.
 Confrontation is not an option.

 ## Art Style
 As a minimalist art, the game doesn't have complex visual design.
 It is componed by simple shapes and colors with different functions:
 - **Player**: The player is a yellow circle that stands out agains the background.
 It is always visible by the player.
 - **Enemies**: The enemies are red triangles that also stand out agains the background.
 They are seeing with enough time to evade them.
 - **Spikes**: The spikes are static enemies that will kill the player if he touchs them.
-They will have almost the same color as the main platform or floor, but sightly different, maybe more dark to contrast with the background.
+They will have almost the same color as the main platform or floor, but slightly different, maybe more dark to contrast with the background.
+The spikes will appear on floor, walls and ceiling.
 - **Basic Platforms**: The platforms are dark-grey rectangles (with circular edges), and they are the only walkable element in all the game.
 - **Plane Platforms**: The platforms that can change between planes are blue and orange rectangles (also with circular edges).
 When the player is in its right plane, the platform is saturated blue or orange, but if the player is in the other plane, the platform swith into a grey blue or grey orange.
 - **Goal**: The goal is composed by a green platform and a green flag.